Skip Navigation Links Home International StudentsArriving Soon

 Cost of Living

-The cost of living in New Zealand is comparable to what you'll find in any OECD (Organisation for Economic Co-operation and Development) country.
+The cost of living in New Zealand is comparable to that in any OECD (Organisation for Economic Co-operation and Development) country.
 Use Study in New Zealand's cost of living advice to compare prices and the New Zealand Government's Sorted budgeting tool to work out a detailed budget.

 Mobile Phones